energyeconomist/LNG_Price_Dynamics/README.md

 To investigate my research question, I employed a non-experimental design with a weekly time-series dataset covering nearly six years.
 The unit of analysis is the price level, and I have 304 observations (weeks).
 Key data sources include:

 - **NBP Price**: The front-month forward price of LNG delivered ex-ship (DES) to the NBP hub in the UK, which also represents the spot price for Northwestern European markets.
-In 2010, the trading volume of the United Kingdom’s NBP hub was larger than the sum of entire Continental European hubs.
+In 2010, the trading volume of the United Kingdom’s NBP hub was larger than the sum of the entire Continental European hubs.
 - **Spain Spot Price**: Represents Southwest Europe and is calculated as the average of DES front-month and second-month ahead forward prices of LNG delivered to Spain.
-- **German Border Price (GBP)**: Represents the contract price for Northwest Europe.
+- **German Border Contract Price (NWE)**: Represents the contract price for Northwest Europe.
 It is an average of assessed forward curves of major long-term contracts to the German market and the average price paid for natural gas sent from Russia, the Netherlands, and Norway to Germany through pipelines.
 - **Contract Price for Japan**: The forward curve of the average price of DES LNG imported to Japan under long-term contracts.
 - **Gas Storage Europe (GSE)**: Weekly natural gas storage ratio data for NBP hub.
 LNG spot and contract prices, charter rates, and NBP natural gas storage levels data are provided by ICIS.